skoumalcz/force-update/README.md

 -----------------

 You can load your version requirements from any place and any format.
-There is set of [ready-to-use version providers](blob/master/doc/VersionProviders.md) and you can write your own if you need something special.
+There is set of [ready-to-use version providers](blob/master/doc/VersionProviders.md), but you can also create your own if you need something special.

-By default every provider is asked once per 24 hours for its version.
+By default, every provider is polled once every 24 hours for its version.

 ```java
     new ForceUpdate.Builder()